 French Present Tense 101: What You Should Know

 You won’t go very far in French without the present tense.
-It’s used more frequently than the English present tense, and it’s not just for talking about what’s happening right now.
+It’s important to note that it’s not just for talking about what’s happening right now.

 Some common uses include talking about: